-If you have been prescribed Adderall by your Doctor, you should continue to take it at the dosage recommended by them.
+If you have been prescribed Adderall by your doctor, you should continue to take it at the dosage they recommend.

 For cases of ADHD, it is usually recommended to start with two 5mg doses a day, increasing in increments of 5mg every week or so until the optimum effect has been found.

-For cases of narcolepsy, it is usually recommended to take between 5mg and 60mg a day, depending on your condition and how you react to it.
+For narcolepsy, it is usually recommended to take between 5mg and 60mg a day, depending on your condition and how you react to it.

-When people use Adderall as a study drug, the dosage can vary massively.
-This is due to the fact that people are taking it not under the recommendation of a Doctor.
+When people use Adderall as a study drug, the dosage can vary greatly.
+This is because they aren't taking it under a doctor's recommendation.

-Adderall abuse can be a big problem and lead to some serious side effects.
-Even if you are using Adderall as your Doctor intended, there is still a high risk of side effects.
+Adderall abuse can be a big problem, and it may lead to some serious side effects.
+Even if you are using Adderall as your doctor intended, there is still a high risk of side effects.

-According to the NHS, the common side effects of dexamphetamine include feeling or being sick, stomach cramps, dizziness, eyesight problems, headaches, dry mouth, diarrhoea, unsteadiness or shakiness, loss of appetite, weight loss, thinning of hair, rashes, sweating, unusual movements, sexual difficulties and problems sleeping.
+According to the NHS, the following are common side effects of dexamphetamine: feeling or being sick, stomach cramps, dizziness, eyesight problems, headaches, dry mouth, diarrhoea, unsteadiness or shakiness, loss of appetite, weight loss, thinning of hair, rashes, sweating, unusual movements, sexual difficulties and problems sleeping.

-The same document states that the following, more severe, side effects may occur: changes in your mood, behaviour, or thinking; chest pain, fast heartbeat, or unexplained breathlessness; and suicidal thoughts, or thoughts about harming yourself.
+The NHS also states that the following, more severe, side effects may occur: changes in your mood, behaviour or thinking; chest pain, fast heartbeat or unexplained breathlessness; and suicidal thoughts, or thoughts about harming yourself.